Jason-D123/comp122-s23/syllabus.md

 Collaborative learning does not include the sharing of information that is included within a deliverable.
 As such, all student deliverables must be the work of the student who has submitted the material.

-Students should therefore be familiar with the University's rules on academic dishonesty, which can at https://catalog.csun.edu/policies/academic-dishonesty/ Undergrad In particular, plagiarism will not be tolerated!
+Students should therefore be familiar with the University's rules on academic dishonesty, which can found within the University Catalog (specifically at https://catalog.csun.edu/policies/academic-dishonesty/).
+In particular, plagiarism will not be tolerated!
 Any student caught plagiarizing any work may automatically receive a grade of F for the course.
-If you are unsure as to what constitutes plagiarism, it is your responsibility to check with the instructor.
+If you are unsure as to what constitutes plagiarism, it is your responsibility to check with the Professor.
 Other forms of dishonesty will result in similar actions.

 ### Plagiarism and Academic Dishonesty